-Indicators Domain 1.
-2. Fear taking blood from a PLHIV Avoid physical contact when providing care to PLHIV Fear of contracting HIV in the workplace 3.
-Wear double gloves when providing care to PLHIV 4.
-Observed healthcare provider unwilling to care for a patient living with or thought to be living with $\mbox{\rm HIV}$ Practice / experience of S+D 5.
-Observed healthcare providers provide poorer quality of care to a people living with or suspected to be living with HIV, compared to other patients 6.
-There are standardised procedures/protocols in my health facility that reduce my risk of becoming infected with HIV Institutional environment 7.
-My health facility has written guidelines to protect PLHIV from discrimination 8.
+Indicators Domain Fear taking blood from a PLHIV Avoid physical contact when provid Wear double gloves when provid • Fear of contracting HIV in the workplace Observed healthcare provider un to be living with HIV willing to care for a patient living with or thought Practice / experience of S+D rovide poorer quality of care to a people living th HIV, compared to other patients There are standardised procedur risk of becoming infected with H es/protocols in my health facility that reduce my V Institutional environment 7.
+My health facility has written gui delines to protect PLHIV from discrimination 8.
 Women living with HIV should be allowed to get pregnant if they wish Attitudes towards PLHIV